Program

 • The quiet drift: Witnessing academia’s slide into AI-mediated scholarship, Jeffrey Demaine, BRIC

-• Practitioner education in Bibliometrics: The LIS-Bibliometrics case study, Michelle O’Hara, University of Glasgow
+• Practitioner education in Bibliometrics: The LIS-Bibliometrics case study, Barbara S. Lancho Barrantes, University of Brighton; Michelle O’Hara, University of Glasgow; Behrooz Rasuli, Iranian Research Institute for Information Science and

 • Collaboration Writ Large, Pat Moore, Carleton University